kubernetes-study-guide/mysql-operator/README.md

 Next you need to create a PV from this new sc.
 Since unfortunately a PVC can't rebind to a PV it earlier created.
 So need to use the volumeName+claimref technique - https://stackoverflow.com/a/55443675

 Another use case, is that might not care what happens to your PV once the cr gets deleted.
-In that scenario it becomes an unnecessary burden to make mandatory.
+In that scenario it becomes an unnecessary burden to make it mandatory to fill out this storageclass section and instead make it default to the default storage class instead.

 E.g. let's replace our existing cr defintions with these 2.
 I shortened the cr.names too to make things simpler.
 - https://github.com/Sher-Chowdhury/mysql-operator/commit/e08e86ce2956d16010025f1e1cebe9d46951c97a#diff-0962a40d6cd398a5963b080e42cc727eL4